-Register below for this free expert webinar to learn about optimizing executive functions in children and adults with ADHD, on Tuesday, September 28 at 1 pm ET.
+Register below for this free expert webinar to Learn how to optimize executive functions in children and adults with ADHD, on Tuesday, December 14 at 2 pm ET.

 To succeed in school, at work, and in life itself, your executive functions need to be sharp and working well.
 What are ‘executive functions,’ exactly?
 The abilities to reason and creatively problem-solve, to exercise self-control and resist temptations, to think before you speak or act, to stay focused and concentrate, and to exercise the flexibility to see things from different perspectives and adapt to change.
 The good news is that executive functions can be improved at any age.

 Stress (even mild stress) seriously impairs executive functions.
 Mindfulness practices that involve movement (such as t’ai chi or taekwondo) have been especially successful in improving executive functions.
 School programs such as Tools of the Mind, MindUP, Montessori, and PATHs also help to optimize executive functions.
 Like mindful movement practices, they train and challenge diverse executive function skills and reduce stress in many ways.